| This document is also available as

 satisfaction between processes in a fairly general process algebra and

-assertions of the modal -calculus.
+-calculus.
 The proof system is compositional in

 the structure of processes.
 It extends earlier work on compositional